jmpcosta/jmpcosta/README.md

 -->

 ## About me
-- 🔭 I’m currently working on several open sources projects, see list bellow
+- :computer: I’m currently working on several open sources projects, see list bellow
-- 🤔 I’m looking for help with a set of projects related with a new system interface
+- :eyes: I’m looking for help with a set of projects related with a new system interface

 ### Connect with me
 [<img align="left" alt="Joao Costa | LinkedIn" width="22px"  src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"/>][linkedin]